2014 DBHR WA State Provider Survey

-To achieve these goals, participants tackle one barrier after another in a rapid cycle of identifying a problem, testing solutions, and evaluating results (see "NIATx: Process Improvement 101").
-NIATx also offers a Provider Toolkit with resources designed to help clients enter treatment and successfully continue, while also increasing revenue, reducing costs, and improving staff morale.
+To achieve these goals, participants tackle one barrier after another in a rapid cycle of identifying a problem, testing solutions, and evaluating results.
+NIATx also offers a range of resources, like The 5 Principles and The 10 Steps, designed to help clients enter treatment and successfully continue, while also increasing revenue, reducing costs, and improving staff morale.

 The NIATx model of process improvement has been field-tested by a number of treatment organizations throughout the United States; check out these peer-reviewed research articles for an overview of the successful outcomes that result from implementing the NIATx model.

 For an overview of NIATx, check out this introductory video: